shantnuu/mlresearch.github.io/pmlr-license-agreement.md

 title: Publication Agreement
 ---

-This is a publication agreement[^language] (“this agreement”) regarding a written manuscript currently entitled:
+This is a publication agreement[^language] regarding a written manuscript currently entitled:

 ---

-(“the article”) to be published in PMLR (“the proceedings”).
+Individual Fairness in Feature-Based Pricing for Monopoly Markets to be published in PMLR (“the proceedings”).
 The parties to this Agreement are:

 ---

-(name of corresponding author who signs on behalf of any other authors, collectively “you”) and PMLR, (“the publisher”).
+Shantanu Das and PMLR, (“the publisher”).

 1. By signing this form, you warrant that you are signing on behalf of all authors of the article, and that you have the authority to act as their agent for the purpose of entering into this agreement.